 All of these stable coins have their own unique features, benefits and disadvantages.
 But taking into account the allegations that were made against Tether, and since stable coins aren’t going to increase in value over time, it’s not recommended to hold USDT for a long time -- it’s actually one of the 25 common mistakes cryptocurrency investors make according to CryptoManiaks.

 After all, “an ounce of prevention is worth a pound of cure,” as Benjamin Franklin would say.
 Identifying and avoiding mistakes clears your path to the right choice.
 And the right garage makes all the difference.

 Buying USDT and Other Stable Coins

 USDT is in the top 10 cryptocurrencies by Market Capitalization.
 It is by far the most popular stable coin and is quite liquid on a number of exchanges.
-For example, you can buy it at HitBTC, Huobi and Binance, not to mention Bitforex.
+For example, you can buy it at HitBTC, HTX and Binance.

 This is USDT’s biggest strength.
 All the other alternative stable coins are on smaller exchanges, though they can certainly still be purchased.
 After all, it’s good to diversify your portfolio, even when it comes to stable coins.

 For example, you can register at Binance and Buy USDT and USDC and Digix.
 The benefit of Binance is their plethora of altcoins.
 Due to this they need several stable coins.
 By signing up you can pick and choose your garage.
 Heck, you can even park in all three.

 You can also use Coinbase in order to buy USDC.
 This is a mammoth exchange and is one of the biggest in the USD and abroad.
 Since USDT does not allow American citizens to use Tether, the next best option is USDC, available at Coinbase.